Ruspoli family: The Princes of Poggio Suasa

-These branches originate from Prince Bartolomeo Ruspoli (1800-1872), third son of Francesco Ruspoli, 3rd Prince of Cerveteri and Countess Maria Leopoldina von Khevenhüller-Metsch, and brother of Alessandro Ruspoli, 4th Prince of Cerveteri and Camillo Ruspoli, Duke of Sueca He married Dona Carolina Ratti.
+These branches originate from Prince Bartolomeo Ruspoli (1800–1872), third son of Francesco Ruspoli, 3rd Prince of Cerveteri and Countess Maria Leopoldina von Khevenhüller-Metsch, and brother of Alessandro Ruspoli, 4th Prince of Cerveteri and Camillo Ruspoli, Duke of Sueca He married Dona Carolina Ratti.
 His son Emanuele Ruspoli was named first prince of Poggio-Suasa after participating in the Italian unification and being the first Mayor of the Italian Rome.
-He was the grandfather of Emanuela de Dampierre y Ruspoli, Duchess of Segovia and Duchess of Anjou by her marriage to Infante Jaime, Duke of Segovia, son of Alfonso XIII, King of Spain.
+He was the grandfather of Emmanuelle de Dampierre, Duchess of Segovia and Duchess of Anjou by her marriage to Infante Jaime, Duke of Segovia, son of Alfonso XIII, King of Spain.